 - Is Hemp Protein Powder Good for Building Muscle?

 - Will Hemp Protein Powder Show on a Drug Test?

 - Does Hemp Protein Powder Have Any Potential Side Effects?

 - What's The Difference Between Hemp Protein & Hemp Flour?

 - Where To Buy The Best Hemp Protein Powder in Australia?

 Hemp is an amazing plant that is part of the species Cannabis sativa, which also includes marijuana, but is distinctly different and has zero psychoactive effects or ability to get you 'high'.

-Hemp protein is a plant-based protein made from pressing and finely-grinding hemp seeds.
-It is a naturally gluten-free & vegan-friendly protein - making it a popular option for plant-based eaters and those with dietary restrictions.
+Hemp protein is a plant-based protein powder made from pressing and finely-grinding hemp seeds.
+It is a naturally gluten-free & vegan protein - making it a popular option for plant-based eaters and those with dietary restrictions.

-There are a number of other plant-based protein powders including soy, rice, pumpkin & pea protein as well as dairy-derived protein powders such as whey and casein protein, however, hemp protein is fast-becoming one of the most popular for the many reasons outlined in this article!
+There are a number of other plant-based protein powders including soy, rice, pumpkin & pea protein as well as dairy-derived protein powders such as whey (WPI or WPC) and casein protein, however, hemp protein is fast-becoming one of the most popular for the many reasons outlined in this article!